 The landlord may have an insurance policy that covers the cost of some property repair & maintenance expenses repairs.
 You should allow as a deduction only the excess of the price over the amount of the insurance recovery.
 Sometimes this is achieved in accounts by deducting the expense when it is incurred, and crediting the insurance recovery as a receipt when it is received.
 You may accept this approach.
 (We adopt similar principles for traders – see BIM40755.)

-Where a tenant is required to make such contribution, therefore, the amounts received by the landlord are taxable in full.
+Where a tenant is required to make such a contribution, therefore, the amounts received by the landlord are taxable in full.
 The cost of repairs is allowable in full.
-It is incorrect to set one off against the other, and the correct treatment may produce a different result (as the repairs expenditure may well be incurred in a later chargeable period).
+It is incorrect to set one off against the other, and the correct treatment may produce a different result (as the repair expenditure may well be incurred in a later chargeable period).

 Where the tenant’s contributions are paid into a trust fund, see PIM1070.